madhav01/EMI-calculator/README.md

 # EMI-calculator
-This the basic EMI calculator
+This the basic EMI calculator by-: Madhav